aws/aws-toolkit-vscode/docs/ARCHITECTURE.md

 ### Advanced Uses

 Complex programs often require more than just simple functions to act as entry-points.
-Large amounts of state may be involved, which can be very difficult to test without proper management.
+Large amounts of state may be involved, which can be very difficult to test and reason about without proper management.
 One way to make it easier to isolate state from a given command is by 'declaring' it.
 This associates a command with all the required dependencies while still making it look like any other command.

 -   Command declaration and registration: